 Our physical world is connecting to the internet at an astounding clip.
 That’s apparent with products we use every day, from phones to thermostats and refrigerators.
 But it’s also happening with important industrial equipment, from X-ray machines to jet engines and power plants.
 It’s a modern industrial revolution that is blurring the line between services and products.

 GE, the century-old industrial behemoth that got its start selling light bulbs, is leading this trend by connecting its industrial equipment — and, crucially, using the data those connected machines capture.
 In many ways, the data center is the new factory floor — and the key is Predix, GE’s platform for the industrial Internet of Things.

 Predix, and the service revolution that it powers, is transforming field service as we know it — with huge implications for how we use the products that keep our world running.
 Lubor Ptacek, VP of product marketing at ServiceMax, and Bobby George, VP of GE Digital Thread Services, discussed this connected service trend during a recent webinar hosted by the National Association of Manufacturers.
 Below are three key takeaways:

 Service Is the New MVP — Most Valuable Product

 Service is quickly becoming the hottest product for traditional manufacturers.
 Profit margins are higher on service, and that revenue is growing at a faster clip than product sales (by far).
 Service revenue is also predictable and largely recession-proof, a hedge against economic volatility.
 Ptacek cited several research figures to highlight service’s rise:

-- Service has 2X growth rate vs. equipment sales during the past decade (Bain & Co.).
+- Service has a nearly 2X growth rate vs. equipment sales during the past decade (Bain & Co.).